Gross Domestic Product for the U.S. Virgin Islands, 2020

 Gross Domestic Product by Industry and Compensation by Industry, 2019

-Real gross domestic product for the U.S. Virgin Islands decreased 2.2 percent in 2020 after increasing 2.8 percent in 2019, according to statistics released today by the U.S. Bureau of Economic Analysis (BEA).
+Real gross domestic product (GDP) for the U.S. Virgin Islands (USVI) decreased 2.2 percent in 2020 after increasing 2.8 percent in 2019 (table 1.3), according to statistics released today by the U.S. Bureau of Economic Analysis (BEA).
 These statistics were developed under the Statistical Improvement Program funded by the Office of Insular Affairs (OIA) of the U.S. Department of the Interior.

-The decrease in real GDP reflected decreases in exports of services, private fixed investment, personal consumption expenditures, and government spending.
+The decrease in real GDP reflected decreases in exports of services, private fixed investment, personal consumption expenditures, and government spending (table 1.4).
 These decreases were partly offset by an increase in private inventory investment.
 Imports, a subtraction item in the calculation of GDP, declined.

-Exports of services, which consists primarily of spending by visitors, decreased 43.5 percent.
-Total visitor arrivals declined 58.5 percent, according to statistics from the U.S. Virgin Islands government, reflecting the effects of the COVID-19 pandemic.
+Exports of services, which consists primarily of spending by visitors, decreased 43.5 percent (table 1.3).
+Total visitor arrivals declined 58.5 percent, according to statistics from the USVI government, reflecting the effects of the COVID-19 pandemic.

 Private fixed investment decreased 27.7 percent, reflecting declines in business spending on construction and equipment.
-Despite this decline, private-sector investment spending remained at an elevated level, supported by capital improvement projects ongoing in 2020 to resume oil refinery operations on St. Croix.
+Despite this decline, private-sector investment spending remained at an elevated level (table 1.2), supported by capital improvement projects ongoing in 2020 to resume oil refinery operations on St. Croix.